brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 tags: [machinelearning]
 ---

-In the recent [Pytorch 2.x release announcement](https://pytorch.org/get-started/pytorch-2.0/), the developers have changed tremendously the philosophy underlying the development of the PyTorch backend, moving from a python-wrapped implementation of C++ kernels (highly efficient), to a python implementation calling a reduced subset of small primitive c++ kernels (highly developer friendly).
+In the recent [Pytorch 2.x release announcement](https://pytorch.org/get-started/pytorch-2.0/), the Torch developers decided to move that structure of PyTorch from a python interface of a C++ core (highly efficient) to a Python-based implementation that calls a small set of c++ kernels (developer friendly).
 They also announced `torch.compile` as a method to perform a JIT compilation and optimization of the execution graph that tremendously speeds up the execution.

-So the main questions are: how much faster are the C++ model implementations compared to Python?
-If python is the *de facto* language for training, can we perform inference efficiently on a C++ code?
+So the main questions are: how much faster are the C++ model implementations compared to a Python one?
+If Python is the *de facto* corelanguage for training, can we perform inference efficiently on a compiled C++ code?
 How good is `torch.compile` really?

-### Change of philosophy: from python to C++ to python
+### Change of philosophy: from Python to C++ to Python

 Initial releases of pytorch were mostly written in python.
 Until the release of Python 2.x, the belief was that "to keep eager execution at high-performance, we’ve had to move substantial parts of PyTorch internals into C++".
 In practice, python has the overhead of the runtime itself, dynamic typing, JIT, interpreted code, etc. So moving PyTorch API to C++ and using python as a *thin* layer that calls the C++ compiled implementations seemed logical.